 In addition to contributing to the SSDI through employment taxes, you must also have a condition that meets the SSA’s definition of a disability.
 The agency deems disabled any person with a mental or physical impairment that prevents them from participating in substantial gainful activity (SGA) for at least 12 months.

 SGA, which includes income earned through working, is determined on an individual basis.
-You must be able to prove your disability status through medical documentation, and if the SSA feels that you have not submitted adequate evidence, they may deny your claim.
+You must be able to prove your disability status through medical records and documentation, and if the SSA feels that you have not submitted adequate evidence, they may deny your claim.

 How Much You May Receive on SSDI